 - End organ considerations, such as cardio-pulmonary and renal

 - Endpoints related to curative therapies, including bone marrow transplantation, gene therapy, gene editing, and gene switching

 The workshop included opportunities for the public to provide feedback throughout the meeting.

 Who Should Attend?

-The SCD Clinical Endpoints Workshop is intended for a diverse group of clinicians and scientists responsible for the development of SCD therapies, interested parties involved in ongoing efforts on SCD research, and program officers from various federal agencies with an interest in SCD.
+The SCD Clinical Endpoints Workshop was intended for a diverse group of clinicians and scientists responsible for the development of SCD therapies, interested parties involved in ongoing efforts on SCD research, and program officers from various federal agencies with an interest in SCD.

-The primary audience for this event includes:
+The primary audience for this event included: